veilco/veil-js/README.md

 ### `veil.getBids(market: Market, tokenType: "long" | "short")` and `veil.getAsks(market: Market, tokenType: "long" | "short")`

-The `getBids` and `getAsks` methods let you fetch the orderbook for a market.
-You can fetch orders for either LONG or SHORT tokens by passing `tokenType` as a second argument (in Veil markets, the LONG and SHORT orderbooks are always mirror images of each other).
+The `getBids` and `getAsks` methods let you fetch the order book for a market.
+You can fetch orders for either LONG or SHORT tokens by passing `tokenType` as a second argument (in Veil markets, the LONG and SHORT order books are always mirror images of each other).

 Bids are sorted by price descending, and asks are sorted by price ascending, so you can get the spread of a market by comparing the first bid and first ask.